pradeepsaini384/test/README.md

 pip install aiohttp_wsgi

-after run the main.py file.
-if it is deploy successfully then Open web browser and write http://localhost:5555
+important : - move index.html file into templates folder which you have to create at app.py directory after run the main.py file. if it is deploy successfully then Open web browser and write http://localhost:5555